AlgoMaster Logo

 Intuition

-So the algorithm is: walk through the string left to right.
-At each position, check if the current symbol's value is less than the next symbol's value.
-If it is, subtract the current value.
-If it isn't, add it.
-That's it.
-One pass, no string manipulation, no special cases to enumerate.
+The algorithm walks the string left to right.
+At each position, it compares the current symbol's value to the next symbol's value.
+If the current value is smaller, it subtracts the current value; otherwise it adds it.
+This is one pass with no string manipulation and no need to enumerate the subtraction pairs.

 Algorithm